themadbit/themadbit/README.md

 <p style="font-family: 'Roboto Mono'; font-size: 18px;">
-I have always wanted to be a hacker.
-To be hacky.
-Daring, unapologetic, creative, artsy, and a little nerdy.
-I have a computer science degree, and low-level programming excites me.
+i have always wanted to be a hacker. to be hacky. daring, unapologetic, creative, artsy, and a little nerdy.

+low-level programming excites me.

-I love doing hard things even though I do not do them all the time.
-Or as much as I would love to.
-I believe in FLOSS.
-So much.
-I am here, on the internet, to learn and make helpful contributions --'or be contributed to' where I/YOU can.
-I will leave it someday.
-But for now, here, I am.
+i love doing hard things even though i do not do them all the time --0r as much as i would love to.

+i believe in FLOSS --so much. i am here, on the internet, to learn and make helpful contributions --'or be contributed to' where I/YOU can.

+i will leave it someday. but for now, here, I am.
 </p>